 - Episodic dyspnoea appears to be a common but poorly understood aspect of dyspnoea.
 An agreed definition and further research is needed.

-- A range of nonpharmacological strategies for management of breathlessness are being investigated, and have been shown to be effective in advanced cancer.
-[13-14]
+- A range of non-pharmacological strategies for management of breathlessness are being investigated, and have been shown to be effective in advanced cancer and advanced pulmonary disease.
+[17-20]

-- Studies are under way to establish a strategy for dose titration of morphine for dyspnoea.
+- Studies are under way to establish a strategy for dose titration of morphine and fentanyl for dyspnoea.

 - Further research is needed to assess the potential benefits of nebulised frusemide for breathlessness.